aregtech/areg-sdk/README.md

 ## More than embedded

-When we were designing AREG SDK, the guiding principle was to create a framework embedded and high-end applications that intelligently interact at the edge of the network.
-To keep application design homogeneous we defined multi-threading (_local_), multi-processing (_Public_) and internet (_Internet_) communication service types.
+When we were designing AREG SDK, the guiding principle was to create a framework to develop embedded and high-end applications that intelligently interact at the edge of the network.
+To keep application design homogeneous we defined multi-threading, multi-processing and internet communication service types.
 These services are neither processes, nor tasks managed by the operating system, they are software components with predefined interface, which methods are invoked remotely.
 <br><a href="docs/img/areg-services.png"><img src="docs/img/areg-services.png" alt="AREG SDK distributed services" style="width:50%;height:50%"/></a><br>
 > 💡 Currently AREG engine handles multi-threading (_Local_ services) and multi-processing (_Public_ services) communication.
+The _Internet_ service in our plan.

 The existing automations simplify distributed programming, and help developers to focus on application business logic as they would program a single process application with one thread where methods of objects are event-driven.
 The AREG engine
 * Forms fault tolerant and scalable system of distributed services.